-Action RTSP-20: James Hocking to provide empirical corrections to water refractive indices derived from aircraft data measurements.
+Action RTSP-20: James Hocking to provide to RTSP working group co-chairs the empirical corrections to the refractive indices of water computed using aircraft derived data.

-Spectroscopy and line-by-line forward models
+Spectroscopy and line-by-line (LBL) forward models

-LBLRTM, 4A (STRANSAC), RFM, kCARTA

-The RTSP-WG welcomes the launch of the CLBL project (i.e. the update of LBLRTM to current FORTRAN standards and its expansion to a more modular form).
+Actively used models in this category include LBLRTM, 4A, RFM, kCARTA, ARTS.
+The RTSP-WG welcomed the launch of the CLBL project (i.e. the update of LBLRTM to current FORTRAN standards and its expansion to a more modular form).

-Action RTSP-21: Mark Liu to check whether details of the project requirements can be made available to the RTSP-WG.
+Action RTSP-21: Mark Liu to check whether details of the CLBL project requirements can be made available to the RTSP-WG.

-The RTSP-WG discussed a number of issues related to water vapour continuum absorption.
-Although in principle it welcomes the adoption of a more physically based approach to the problem of the continuum absorption, it is not clear whether the science is mature enough.
+The RTSP-WG discussed a number of issues related to the water vapour continuum absorption.
+Although in principle the group encourages the adoption of a more physically based approach to the treatment of the water continuum absorption, it is not yet clear whether the science is mature enough.
+Regarding the MT-CKD-type approach currently used in the LBL models listed above, the group noted that:

-- MT-CKD-type of format for continuum coefficients allows for easy insertion into LBLRTM - which is the forward model employed by RTTOV and CRTM to generate the transmittance data used to train the regression models. - There is a dependence of continua parameterisation on line spectroscopy so the MT-CKD-type of continua updates are not necessarily transferable to other LBL models.
+- MT-CKD-type of format for continuum coefficients allows for easy insertion into LBLRTM which is the forward model employed by RTTOV and CRTM to generate the transmittance data used to train the regression models. - There is a dependence of continua parameterisation on line spectroscopy so the MT-CKD-type of continua updates are not necessarily transferable to other LBL models.

-Recommendation 18: LBL model developers to study the possibility of a more physically based approach to the problem of water vapour absorption.
+Recommendation 18: LBL model developers to study the possibility of a more physically based approach to the treatment of the water vapour continuum absorption.

 Action RTSP-22: Carmine Serio to provide measured continua coefficients for the far-IR and associated documentation (see Serio, C. et al 2012, JQSRT).
+Although this is an action from the previous conference it was deemed important to be continued and eventually completed.

-LBL models should be designed to allow their users the utilisation of alternative molecular databases.
-The RTSP working group notes that some effort in that direction has already been undertaken within the context of the 4A model.
+There was some discussion whether LBL models should be designed to allow their users the utilisation of line data from alternative molecular databases.
+For instance, for LBLRTM users it is mandatory to utilize the AER line file.
+The RTSP working group noted that some effort in the direction of the flexible use of line data has already been undertaken within the context of the 4A model.